The Benefits of Membership

 Compliance Rates Sheet: This removable and repositionable “cling” sheet contains all the mandatory payroll remittance rates for reference through the year.

-Networking: The CPA provides numerous networking opportunities for members to make valuable industry contacts within a community of over 18,000 organization and individuals.
+Networking: The CPA provides numerous networking opportunities for members to make valuable industry contacts within a community of 20,000 organizations and individuals.

 Professional Development Series (PDS): The CPA holds more than 400 professional development seminars and workshops across Canada each year to address key payroll topics.
 From Learning Payroll I and II, which cover the basics, to Taxable Benefits and Allowances and Year-end, our Professional Development Series has something to offer payroll newcomers and seasoned professionals alike.